romnn/microgpusim/WIP.md

 - today:

+  - make the accelsim class ceate a df with mean, variance, min, max per repetition
+  - build a well defined dataframe in all of the classes

   - check for statistical variability with profiling

   - add option for l2 set index unless when in compat mode